-Application Process for Graduate School
+Application Process and Requirements for Graduate School

 - Graduate Assistantships: A limited number of graduate assistantships are available in the department.
 To receive a graduate assistantship, you must be accepted into one of the MS program of study.
 In addition to completing the University graduate application and the Health and Nutritional Sciences Department application, students should: